izb/grunt-starter/README.md

 - Minified CSS (UglifyCSS)
 - CSS reset out of the box
 - Minified JavaScript with Google's closure compiler
+- Source map support for easy stepping through of minified JS in the browser
 - Browser unit testing using phantomjs, mocha and chai

 How to use